Nayeem (actor): Family

-Naim was born in Dhaka, Bangladesh on May 8th, 1970, to Khawaja Murad and Asiya Panni Murad.
+Naim was born in Dhaka, Bangladesh on May 8, 1970, to Khawaja Murad and Asiya Panni Murad.
 Naim is the direct descendant of Dhaka Nawab family.
 Naim's father was the grandson of Nawab Sir Khwaja Salimullah and son of Nawabzada Khawaja Hafizullah.
-On the other hand, Naim's mother is Mehedi Ali Khan Panni's daughter and the granddaughter of Haider Ali Khan Panni, brother of Wajed Ali Khan Panni (Chand Mia) of the Koratia, Tangail Zamidar Panni family.
+On the other hand, Naim's mother is Mehedi Ali Khan Panni's daughter and the granddaughter of Haider Ali Khan Panni, brother of Wajed Ali Khan Panni (Chand Mia) of the Karatia Zaminder Family.
 Naim has one younger sister Zeba Murad who is a writer and photographer.
 Pop singer Sabah Tani is his maternal first cousin.

-In the year 1994, October 5th Naim married his co star actress Shabnaz in a traditional Muslim wedding ceremony after a two year courtship.
+On October 5, 1994, Naim married his co star actress Shabnaz in a traditional Muslim wedding ceremony after a two-year courtship.
 They have two daughters- Nameera Naim and Mahdiyah Naim.

 Early life

 When asked about his childhood, Naim mentioned he was always surrounded by art and music.
 He began playing tabla at the age of five.
 He has fond memories of hearing his father play the flute as a child, which sparked his love in music.
 In his teenage years he learned to play the guitar from the famous late guitarist and vocalist Niloy and Sheikh Ishtiaque.
-At the age of 16 Naim appeared alongside his sister Zeba Murad in the BTV music video " Cholo na Jai chole," which was sang by Shubro Dev and Sabah Tani.
+At the age of 16 Naim appeared alongside his sister Zeba Murad in the BTV music video " Cholo na Jai chole," which was sung by Shubro Dev and Sabah Tani.
 Following his popularity of the music video, he appeared in television commercials for Bata shoes and Sunsilk shampoo.